Plymouth Brush Removal Services

 - Oriental Bittersweet (Celastrus orbiculatus)

 Specialized disposal is required: remove invasives before fruit set (June–September), bag berries to prevent seed spread, sanitize equipment between sites, and dispose of viable seeds at a landfill (never compost or chip).
-For guidance, coordinate with Mass Division of Fisheries & Wildlife and MA Dept of Agricultural Resources.
-Hazardous vegetation like poison ivy, ticks (Lyme disease), and wild parsnip are common—use protective clothing and consult the Plymouth Board of Health for safety:
+For hazardous vegetation like poison ivy, ticks, and wild parsnip, use protective measures and consult the Board of Health:

 Plymouth Board of Health